Fukushima incident (1882): Action in Aizu

 The Rengōkai did not deal with the course of the road, the level of supplementary funds from the government, or how the tax was to be gathered.

 In June it was discovered that the contribution from central government had been reduced from 260,000 yen to 98,000 yen.
-However, the government also agreed an interest free loan to the Teiseito of 196,000 Yen, which had recruited unemployed ex-Samurai and established its headquarters, the Nisshinkan.Furthermore, Mishima, suspended the Rengōkai, taking charge of the road building himself.
+However, the government also agreed an interest free loan to the Teiseito of 196,000 Yen, which had recruited unemployed ex-Samurai and established its headquarters, the Nisshinkan.
+Mishima, suspended the Rengōkai, taking charge of the road building himself.
 Furthermore, the corvée labour and taxes were deemed to start in March.
 Igarashi and other Jiyūtō activists were able to get a majority of the Rengōkai to sign a petition for a special session of the Rengōkai to oppose these developments.
 This was accompanied by Jiyūtō activists proposing civil disobedience against the levies, principally in Yama, Kawanuma and Ōnuma districts.

 On 18 August the Jiyūtō members of the Rengōkai met in secret and resolved that Jiyūtō should organise more widespread and structured protests to the road building programme, utilising lawsuits and boycotts.
 That night the government reacted to the agitation by organising attacks on Jiyūtō activists while they were asleep.
 This is known as the Shimizuya jiken.